Rose Petal Beauty Aids

 Directions:

 - In a small cardboard box, layer the petals and cornstarch.
-Fit the cover on but don’t seal tight, you want the contents to still have a bit of air.
+Fit the cover on but don’t seal tight, the contents should still have a bit of air.
 Leave for 24 to 36 hours.

-- Sift the pieces from cornstarch then add the baking soda (you may have to sift a few times to remove all the petals).
-Mix well then split the powder mixture into two batches. *See tip below
+- Sift the pieces from cornstarch then add the baking soda (may have to sift a few times).
+Combine well then split the mixture into two batches. *See tip below

-- Next take the dried roses, remove the stem and leaves and add the rose heads to one half of the powder mixture.
-Pour into a blender and mix until the dried flowers are finely ground.
+- Next take the dried flowers, remove the stem and leaves and add the heads to one half of the mixture.
+Pour into a blender and grind until they are fine.

-- Add the fine ground powder mixture to the other half of the powder mixture, use a wooden spoon to blend the powder by hand.
+- Add the fine ground mixture to the other half of the powder mixture, and blend with a wooden spoon.

 - Pour the scented powder into a decorative box or shaker jar, allow to sit for a day before using.